 Microsoft 365 needs to verify that the original sender is legitimate so we can confidently deliver the forwarded message.

-The forwarded/relayed message should meet one of the following criteria to avoid using the relay pool:
+The forwarded or relayed message should meet one of the following criteria to avoid using the relay pool:

 - The outbound sender is in an accepted domain.

 - SPF passes when the message comes to Microsoft 365.